akash-network/node/CONTRIBUTING.md

 The body MAY include module/list of modules it affects.
 ```
-feat: read akashd config from some config system
+feat: read akash config from some config system

-cmd/akashd
+cmd/akash
 ```
 The specification can be found [here](https://www.conventionalcommits.org/en/v1.0.0/#specification).